sass/sass/doc-src/SASS_CHANGELOG.md

   official features.
 * The function `variable-exists($named)` can be used to check if a variable exists and `global-variable-exists($named)` can be used to check if a global variable exists.
+To check if a function exists you can use `function-exists($named)`.

 * You can call a function by name by passing the function name to the call function.
 For example, `call(nth, a b c, 2)` returns `b`.